Cascadia Culture Week

 No matter which team you root for, what language you speak at home, we are all Cascadian.
 A strong Cascadian community can be a true catalyst for local, equitable change.
 We celebrate Cascadia Culture Week to remind ourselves of distinct regional values, unique traditions, inherent beliefs, and our devotion to creating a sustainable and equitable community in which leadership is in the hands of the people and a strong community is our greatest asset.

-So please, celebrate being Cascadian with us this week.
+So please, celebrate being Cascadian with us the week surrounding Cascadia Day, May 18th.
 We are happy to share this bioregion with you, are honored by all the work you are doing to help CN! become a hub for creating positive community change at the grassroots level, which creates a healthier community for all Cascadians.